ehimen/jaslang-php/README.md

 # Jaslang

-A language capable of parsing and evaluating simple expressions.
+Jaslang is split in to two parts: the engine and the core language.

+* The engine is a framework for defining & implementing a language.
+* The core language is a programming language built using the engine.

+These two parts of the project are contained in this repository, but may be separated in the future.
 Written in PHP.

+## Jaslang Engine

+A lexer, parser and evaluator.
+Development of the engine is driven by requirements of the core language.
+Whilst this imposes some constraints on the kinds of languages that can be defined, the engine aims to be abstracted and extensible enough to define languages beyond Jaslang.
+It comprises of:

+* A language parser with distinct lexical and AST-phases.
+* Debugging information, including syntax checks and evaluation traces.
+* Pluggable system for types, functions and operators.

+## Jaslang Language

+A language designed around the evaluation of simple expressions.

 The output of a Jaslang expression is a single string.
 Jaslang supports expressions of arbitrary complexity.
-Currently supported language features:
+Currently supported language

-* Functions, including support for easily creating user-defined functions.
-* Binary operators, including support for easily creating user-defined operators.
+features:

 * Simple type system: Number, String and Boolean.
-* A parse engine built with distinct lexical and AST-phases.
-* Debugging information, including syntax checks and evaluation traces.
+* Multiple statements, program output is based on the final statement.

-## Examples
+### Examples

 ```
 # Numbers, functions and operators.